NicholasLeotta99/Kitchen_Web/README.md

-# Pantry and Recipe Book Application
+# Digital Kitchen Manager

-This application allows users to manage their pantry items and recipes.
+This application allows users to manage their kitchen through an interactive webpage.
+Users can view all pantry items and recipes in a recipe book.
+Pantry items can be added, updated, and deleted.

 ## Features

-- View all pantry items
+- Monitor pantry items
-- View all recipes in a recipe book
+- Collect recipes
-- Recipes are displayed like playing cards

 ## Setup